 Broesse is a tropical plant shop and cozy little junglebar in one.
 Owners Celine and Brent were inspired by plant-café's in Berlin and realised this was a total new concept for the city of Ghent.
 So here you go; a green oasis in the middle of the city to fill your lungs with oxygen, sooth the eye with beautiful plants and fill the tummy with tasty drinks :) On the menu is coffee and tea, as well as wine, local beers and innovative cocktails.

 Way Coffee Roasters is housed (at Dok-Noord 4E) on the ground floor of an old factory and has still got some original features and an industrial look.
 They serve very tasty (vegetarian and vegan) breakfast, lunch, brunch and sweets.
 I ate the 'plantenbeest' dish, a plate full of vegan deliciousness...

 ☞ Check out all the locations of Way here

 Clouds in my Coffee lies close to train station Gent-Dampoort (about 10 minutes by foot from the city centre).
 Besides a coffee- and breakfast/lunch bar they also have a beautiful B&B which is located in a renovated chapel.
 Gluten free and vegan options are available, just ask one of the barista's.

-At STEK you will sit in a cozy interior with lots of plants.
-Here we ate a delicious couscous bowl!
+At STEK you will sit in a cozy interior surrounded by lots of plants (which are for sale as well).
+Here we ate a delicious couscous bowl.

 O'yo Healthy Food serves fresh, (mostly) plant-based food without refined sugars.